 With experience in contagious diseases such as Ebola, Hutano Diagnostics quickly realised that their Lateral Flow Device (LFD) platform could be used to develop a digital COVID-19 test.
 The device – which also tracks location - is being developed with partners in industry and academia, including Oxford University’s Dunn School and the University of Ghana.
 The highly sensitive, hand-held device will use saliva to generate a diagnosis in 10 minutes.
-Its geotagging will enable researchers to track disease spread in real time.
+Its geotagging will enable researchers to track disease spread in real-time.

 Nucleome Therapeutics, together with collaborators from Oxford University’s MRC Weatherall Institute of Molecular Medicine, have put their expertise into action to develop a sample pooling approach for SARS-CoV-2 detection.
 The technique is based on Next Generation Sequencing, a massively scalable alternative to the current standard used in the NHS.
-Their method has the potential to analyse thousands of samples simultaneously at low cost per sample and high sensitivity.
+Their method has the potential to analyse thousands of samples simultaneously at a low cost per sample and high sensitivity.

-Dr Danuta Jeziorska, CEO of Nucleome Therapeutics, commented: “The BioEscalator’s tremendous efforts during the crisis has allowed us to undertake this essential work in a safe environment throughout the lockdown.
+Dr Danuta Jeziorska, CEO of Nucleome Therapeutics, commented: “The BioEscalator’s tremendous efforts during the crisis have allowed us to undertake this essential work in a safe environment throughout the lockdown.
 We were able to access the equipment we needed at Oxford and work with collaborators to join expertise and accelerate the project”.

-“Thanks to the BioEscalator team’s dedication, we have been able to continue to process many COVID-19 patient samples under appropriate conditions and contribute significantly to the discovery and development of therapeutics.
+“Thanks to the BioEscalator team’s dedication, we have been able to continue to process many COVID-19 patient samples under appropriate conditions and contribute significantly to the discovery and development of Therapeutics.
 Their support has been vital and transformative,” commented Alex Leech, Alchemab CEO.